Engineering anomalous Floquet Majorana modes and their time evolution in helical Shiba chain: Abstract

 \section{Abstract}

-\noi We theoretically explore the Floquet generation of Majorana end modes~(MEMs) (both regular $0$- and anomalous $\pi$-modes) implementing a periodic sinusoidal modulation in chemical potential in an experimentally feasible setup based on one-dimensional chain of magnetic impurity atoms having spin spiral configuration fabricated on the surface of most common bulk $s$-wave superconductor.
+\noi We theoretically explore the Floquet generation of Majorana end modes~(MEMs) (both regular $0$- and anomalous $\pi$-modes) implementing a periodic sinusoidal modulation in chemical potential in an experimentally feasible setup based on a one-dimensional chain of magnetic impurity atoms having spin spiral configuration (out-of-plane N\'eel-type) fabricated on the surface of most common bulk $s$-wave superconductor.
 We obtain a rich phase diagram in the parameter space, highlighting the possibility of generating multiple $0$-/$\pi$-MEMs localized at the end of the chain.
 We also study the real-time evolution of these emergent MEMs, especially when they start to appear in the time domain.
 These MEMs are topologically characterized by employing the dynamical winding number.
+We observe that the existing perturbative analysis is unable to explain the numerical findings, indicating the complex mechanism behind the formation of the Floquet Shiba minigap, which is characteristically distinct from other setup \eg Rashba nanowire model.
 We also discuss the possible experimental parameters in connection to our model.
 Our work paves the way to realize the Floquet MEMs in a magnet-superconductor heterostructure.

 \textit{Introduction.}--- Majorana zero-modes~(MZMs) associated with topological superconductors~(TSCs)~\cite{Kitaev_2001,Kitaev2009,qi2011topological,Leijnse_2012,Alicea_2012,beenakker2013search,ramonaquado2017} have been attracting massive attention due to their non-Abelian braiding property, which is proposed to be the elementary building block for the fault tolerant topological quantum computations~\cite{Ivanov2001,freedman2003topological,KITAEV20032,Stern2010,NayakRMP2008}.
 The idea of MZMs was first proposed by Kitaev through the model of one-dimensional~(1D) spinless $p$-wave superconductor~\cite{Kitaev_2001,Kitaev2009}.
 However, this model is not experimentally feasible due to the unavailability of a 1D $p$-wave superconductor in nature.
 Nevertheless, there exists an alternate realistic proposal to engineer 1D Kitaev-like physics in 1D semiconducting nanowire (NW) with strong spin-orbit coupling~(SOC), placed in close proximity to a bulk $s$-wave superconductor in presence of a Zeeman field~\cite{Oreg2010,LutchynPRL2010,Leijnse_2012,Alicea_2012,Mourik2012Science,das2012zero,ramonaquado2017}.
 Majorana zero bias peak, observed in several transport experiments based on hybrid superconductor-semiconductor NW setups, has been interpreted as the indirect signatures of the MZMs~\cite{Mourik2012Science,das2012zero,Rokhinson2012,Finck2013,Albrecht2016,Deng2016}.